 This project was created alone over a period of approximately 6 months.
 It is a digital implementation of the physical board game 7 Wonders Duel that handles all gameplay and rules functionality for the user.
+This was created purely as a learning experience and is not publicly available anywhere.

 Game start involves two players selecting their starting wonders from a randomly selected group of eight wonders.